boardfish/dissertation/contents/0-introduction.md

 ---

+Escape rooms are physical, interactive experiences in which a group of participants must solve puzzles to escape a locked room, solve a mystery, or otherwise meet some goal in a particular timespan.
+They are a phenomenon that has existed since around 2007 [@nicholson2015peeking] that forms a growing industry.

+The concept of an escape room is applied in a variety of forms.
+Most commonly, escape rooms are permanent fixtures on which maintainers might run several different escape games.
+Other variations include portable escape rooms run in shopping centres [@gunduz2018preventing] and similarly challenging and captivating experiences that assist education [@lopezuse; @rouse2017lessons;
+@peleg2019lab; @beguin2019computer].
+Of late, the importance of virtual reality escape rooms and in-home escape rooms is on the rise.

 The escape room industry ranges from enthusiasts-turned-maintainers, who run singular escape rooms for small groups, to major companies such as SCRAP, which deliver escape games to dozens, if not hundreds, of people.
-There are many varieties - escape rooms on permanent fixtures, portable escape games, and applications in education such as EscapED [@clarke2016escaped], to name a few.
 It is particularly notable that during the COVID-19 pandemic taking hold at the time of writing, maintainers are moving towards products that enthusiasts can use in their own homes.

+Though many escape rooms live up to their name, the aim in an overwhelming 54% of cases is not to escape the room - goals in escape rooms can be to investigate a crime or mystery, engage with the supernatural, or solve a murder [@nicholson2015peeking].
+This can be particularly unique in educational applications of escape rooms, in which the subject matter and goal often relate directly to a learning objective.

-My goal in this project was to understand the needs of the commercial escape room industry, such that a product could be developed to remedy them.
+The goal in this project was to understand the needs of the commercial escape room industry, such that a product could be developed to remedy them.
 Such a product would aim to increase efficiency or expand the industry with new capabilities.
 With a strong understanding of this in mind, and feedback from the